basho/basho_docs/source/languages/en/riak/dev/using/conflict-resolution/index.md

 with timestamp-based resolution, while also setting the `[[last_write_wins|Conflict Resolution#last-write-wins]]` parameter to `true`.
-This produces a so-called last-write-wins (LWW) strategy whereby all conflicts are resolved internally in Riak on the basis of [[vector clocks]].
-While this strategy is preferred to timestamp-based strategies because it takes object update causality into account timestamps, it still bears the risk that writes will be lost.
+This produces a so-called last-write-wins (LWW) strategy whereby Riak foregoes the use of all internal conflict resolution strategies when making writes, effectively disregarding all previous writes.

-The problem is that LWW will necessarily drop some writes in the case of concurrent updates in the name of preventing sibling creation.
-If your use case requires that your application be able to reason about differing values produced in the case of concurrent updates, then we advise against LWW as a conflict resolution strategy.
+The problem with LWW is that it will necessarily drop some writes in the case of concurrent updates in the name of preventing sibling creation.
+If your use case requires that your application be able to reason about differing values produced in the case of concurrent updates, then we advise against LWW as a general conflict resolution strategy.

+However, LWW can be useful---and safe---if you are certain that there will be no concurrent updates.
+If you are storing immutable data in which each object is guaranteed to have its own key or engaging in operations related to bulk loading, you should consider LWW.

 <div class="note">
 <div class="title">Undefined behavior warning</div>